RESEARCH STARTER

 William has performed royal duties since childhood, but it was only after his graduation from university that he assumed a more active role in the royal family.
 In 2005, he traveled to New Zealand to commemorate the sixtieth anniversary of World War II.
 He also gained some insight into the business world, working as an intern at global financial company HSBC and studying land management at Chatsworth House, a classic English manor house in Derbyshire.

 His participation in these royal duties was curtailed, though, when he entered the Royal Military Academy Sandhurst in January 2006.
 He received his commission as a second lieutenant in the British Army’s Household Cavalry (also known as the Blues and Royals) in December of that year.
 He spent four months at Bovington Camp in Dorset while training, joining his younger brother, Harry, who was also a troop commander.
-He was trained in the Royal Navy and Royal Air Force (RAF), and was expected to leave the armed forces after three years.
+He was trained in the Royal Navy and Royal Air Force (RAF) and was expected to leave the armed forces after three years.

 In 2008, it was announced that William would pursue active duty in the RAF.
 He transferred from the army to the RAF and began training as a search-and-rescue helicopter pilot.
-Because of their positions as heir to the throne, both princes Harry and William had to be cleared for certain active duty roles, as their participation in missions might draw unwanted attention to a particular action and put others in danger.
+Because of their positions as heirs to the throne, both princes Harry and William had to be cleared for certain active duty roles, as their participation in missions might draw unwanted attention to a particular action and put others in danger.
 There was also their personal obligation to their country as future leaders—they must make decisions that balance their desire to serve and their royal duties.
 In September 2010, William graduated as a search-and-rescue pilot in the RAF, with the rank of lieutenant.

 Over the next three years, William conducted more than 150 operations and was deployed to the Falkland Islands, a contested, British-held territory off the coast of South America.
 He left the RAF and, unusually, became a civilian pilot with the East Anglian Air Ambulance.
 He spent more than two years, from early 2015 to mid-2017, completing nearly one thousand emergency response flights.